makerdao/community/governance/polls/Spark Liquidity Layer - Increase USDC Rate Limit for SparkLend - March 24, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to increasing the USDC rate limit on SparkLend Ethereum as follows:
+The community can vote in this poll to express support or opposition to increasing USDC on the Spark Liquidity Layer on mainnet, with the following [rate limits](https://docs.spark.fi/dev/spark-liquidity-layer/spark-alm-controller#rate-limits):

 - Deposits
   - `Max amount`: **100 million USDC** (increase from 20 million)